 GitLab Sensor User Guide

-The GitLab Sensor User Guide provides instructions for deploying and operating the GitLab Sensor within the Keyfactor AgileSec Platform.
-This guide covers supported authentication methods, execution methods, configuration options, and troubleshooting.
+The GitLab Sensor User Guide provides instructions for deploying the GitLab Sensor to scan for cryptographic assets and deliver findings to the AgileSec Platform for processing and analysis.

 Overview